-The use, resale and transfer of each Homesite Lot created pursuant to this section of the bylaws shall be governed by a) the Affordable Housing Covenant or the Martha's Vineyard Affordable Housing Needs Covenant recorded at the time the special permit is granted, b) the West Tisbury Affordable Housing Committee Guidelines in effect and as revised from time to time at the discretion of said Committee, and c) in the case of a Martha's Vineyard Affordable Housing Needs Covenant, the rules and regulations of the Dukes County Regional Housing Authority pertaining to said covenants under the authority of St. 2004, C.445.
+The use, resale and transfer of each Homesite Lot created pursuant to this section of the bylaws shall be governed by a) the Affordable Housing Covenant or a covenant, deed rider, ground lease or other for of restriction approved by the Affordable Housing Committee recorded at the time the special permit is granted, b) the West Tisbury Affordable Housing Committee Guidelines in effect and as revised from time to time at the discretion of said Committee, and c) in the case of a Martha's Vineyard Affordable Housing Needs Covenant, the rules and regulations of the Dukes County Regional Housing Authority pertaining to said covenants under the authority of St. 2004, C.445.
 The Affordable Housing Covenant and the Guidelines shall be enforceable by the Town of West Tisbury, or its designee, and shall limit, in part, the following:

-- 1. The initial cost of the land; - 2.
+- 1. The initial cost of the land: - 2.
 The time within which to secure a building permit; - 3.
-The use of the property to one dwelling, which shall be the owner's/lessee's primary residence;

-- 4. - The maximum allowable rental time per year; The rental guidelines and exceptions, if any; 5. - The resale value to an affordable formula; and 6. - The resale or transfer to Eligible Purchasers/Lessees and heirs, or family members for whom 7. the property is their primary residence as further defined in the Affordable Housing Covenant.
+The use of the property to one dwelling, which shall be the owner's/lessee's primary residence; - 4.
+The maximum allowable rental time per year; - 5.
+The rental guidelines and exceptions, if any; - 6.
+The resale value to an affordable formula; and - 7.
+The resale or transfer to Eligible Purchasers/Lessees and heirs, or family members for whom the property is their primary residence as further defined in the Affordable Housing Covenant.